findiq-gmbh/.github/.github/ISSUE_TEMPLATE/default-bug-template.md

 ---
-name: Bug report
+name: Default bug report template
-about: Create a report to help us improve
+about: This template should give you rough guidance what you need to add to bug report
 title: ''
 labels: bug
 assignees: ''